-This model makes it possible to identify – through statistical, descriptive and visual representations – the roads with the highest traffic flow and the relative temporal distribution, thus favoring:
+This model identifies – through statistical, descriptive and visual presentations – roads with higher traffic flows and the relative time distribution, thus supporting:

-Through targeted planning
+through targeted planning

-Reduction of traffic
+Reduction in traffic

-With the possibility of alternative routes
+offering the visibility of alternative routes

 Mobility Potential estimation

-Who can benefit from the analysis of traffic flows:
+Who benefits from analysing traffic flows:

-Rental and carpooling companies
+Rental and car sharing companies

 To identify possible recharging points